-Course content - 4-week Pre-sessional (online)
+Course content - 2-week Pre-sessional (on campus)

 The course aims to: